 Michael has significant litigation experience in cases involving the misappropriation of trade secrets and violations of non-compete/non-solicitation agreements.
 He also has experience litigating construction contract disputes and construction defect claims.
-Michael’s practice also includes insurance coverage litigation, representing both insurers and insureds, and the defense of bad faith claims against insurance carriers, as well as premises and products liability personal injury matters in a variety of commercial and industrial settings.
+Michael’s practice also includes insurance coverage litigation, representing both insurers and insureds, as well as litigating bad faith claims against insurance carriers.
+Michael also has experience in premises and products liability personal injury matters in a variety of commercial and industrial settings.

 Michael received his B.A., cum laude, in communications and theatre arts from Marquette University, and a Master of Science in sports administration from Valparaiso University.
 He received a J.D., magna cum laude, from Valparaiso University School of Law, where he was associate editor of the Valparaiso University Law Review and a member of the Law School’s Sports Law Clinic, providing legal representation to amateur athletes on anti-doping, eligibility, and amateur status matters.

 Michael has been accepted into ArtsWave's BOARDway Bound program, which prepares business professionals for board service with arts organizations.
 He has also been elected to the Board of Directors of the Know Theatre of Cincinnati.

 - State - Indiana

 - Federal - Northern District of Indiana

 - Federal - 7th Circuit Court of Appeals

 - Michael L. Meyer, By Word or by Deed: An Analysis of A Construction Manager’s Contractual and Assumed Duties to Workers Following Hunt Construction Group, Inc. v.
 Garrett, INDIANA CIVIL LITIGATION REVIEW, Vol. X, 31 (2013).